 10. To validate the information

-Meaning: Confirming accuracy and completeness.
+Meaning: Confirms accuracy and completeness.

 Example: “To validate the information, please confirm if this is the final version.”